Quentin-qha/Jedha/02_exploratory_data_analysis/final_project/readme.md

 ---

-> 📌 *Project completed by Quentin Haentjens* — Le 26 avril 2025 dans le cadre de ma formation chez Jedha
+> 📌 *Project completed by Quentin Haentjens* — on April 26, 2025, as part of my training at Jedha.